lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 ## Accepting specific Assets

 In order to accept specific assets, you should differentiate between the different assets that are being transferred to you.
-One way to do it is to have a mapping inside the URD contract, that states if the asset being transferred **is allowed to be received or not** and only the owner is allowed to add these assets addresses.
+One way to do it is to have a mapping inside the URD contract that states if the asset being transferred **is allowed to be received or not**.
+Only the owner should be allowed to add these asset addresses.
+For simplicity, the owner could be the EOA address deploying the contract.

 Repeat the deployment steps in **[Rejecting all Assets](#rejecting-all-assets)** section, just replace the solidity code with the one written below.